The Academy of High Performance Teams was founded in 2014.

 Why work with us?

-We’d much rather help you develop the collective leadership in the team to solve some of your most challenging business issues, than help you remember each others’ MBTI profile.
+We’d much rather help you develop the collective leadership in the team to solve some of your most challenging business issues, than help you remember each other’s MBTI profiles.

-We specialise, wholly and exclusively, in executive team development.
+We specialise, wholly and exclusively, in team development.

 This focus and clarity allows us to bring you world-class, deep expertise in an area that others just dabble in.
 We make it our business to know everything worth knowing in this space.

-We stand tall in the space between science and practice.
+We stand tall in the space between science and practice – we are interested in what works.

-As well as our unique research in executive teams, we know how to land insights from inside and outside the business world in a way that is action-orientated and pragmatic.
+As well as our unique Doctoral level research in executive teams, we know how to land insights from inside and outside the business world in a way that is action-orientated and pragmatic.

 If only you knew what you know.

-In our experience, most teams have pockets of brilliance that can be modelled and replicated.
-We like to work with you rather than on you – helping you find the bright spots and making change easier, faster and stickier.
+In our experience, most teams have pockets of brilliance which can be modelled and replicated.
+We like to work with you rather than on you – helping you find the bright spots and making change easier, faster, and stickier.

 How we work